SonoSAMTrack -- Segment and Track Anything on Ultrasound Images: Conclusion

 \section{Conclusion}

-While large vision models like SAM \cite{SAM} have demonstrated extraordinary results in natural images, there have been no such models in the medical imaging world.
-In this work, we present SonoSAM - a breakthrough foundational model for ultrasound which for the first time - achieves performance on ultrasound images on-par with vision models in natural images.
+While large vision models like SAM \cite{SAM} have demonstrated extraordinary results in natural images, there have been very little models in the medical imaging world.In this work, we present SonoSAM and SonoSAMTrack - a foundational model for ultrasound which for the first time - achieves performance on ultrasound images on-par with vision models in natural images.
 We demonstrate that by carefully curating training data-set of sufficient diversity, images in order of $200k$ is sufficient to get SOTA results.
 We illustrate that partial fine-tuning of large vision models - building domain-specific decoder is tractable and promising solution for ultrasound images.
 While success in computer vision has been achieved with humungous models, we show that with knowledge distillation, SonoSAMLite model of meager $30M$ parameters can perform as good as, if not outperform large models.
-In our future research, we plan to analyze failure modes in detail, explore full fine-tuning, anatomy-specific smaller models, adding text prompts and finally zero-shot segmentation.
+We also demonstrate SonoSAMTrack, that enables 2D+t dense segmentations on top of SonoSAM.
+In our future research, we plan to analyze failure modes in detail, explore full fine-tuning, anatomy-specific smaller models, enabling bounding box and text prompts.